 Let’s Code: Test-Driven JavaScript

-James Shore presents a fascinating new screencast series
+James Shore presents a fascinating screencast

 on rigorous, professional JavaScript development